Tenebrie/moonflower/README.md

 ## Custom path parameters

-As parameter optionaliy is defined in a path, `RequiredParam` and `OptionalParam` will be ignored.
-To reduce confusion, `PathParam` is available.
+As parameter optionaliy is defined in a path, `RequiredParam` and `OptionalParam` will be treated the same.
+To reduce confusion, `PathParam` is available as an alias.

 ```ts
 router.get('/user/:numberId', (ctx) => {